AtheMathmo/AtheMathmo.github.io/_posts/2016-03-07-rusty-machine.md

 The `LogisticRegressor` struct allows any Gradient Descent algorithm that fits the base struct to be used.
 There are a number of built-in algorithms (Stochastic GD, etc.) or alternatively the user can create their own and plug them in.
 This relationship is two-fold - developers can create their own models and utilize the existing gradient descent algorithms.

 Of course this doesn't end with logistic regression and gradient descent.
 This flexibility and customisation is an aim throughout rusty-machine.
-Let's consider another example:
+Let's consider a slightly more involved example:

 ```rust
 pub struct GenLinearModel<C: Criterion> {